Cheng-Lin-Li/Distributed-Deep-Learning/README.md

 Distributed Deep Learning with Apache Spark and Keras

 This is my personal research on distributed LSTM computing with Apache Spark and Keras or Tensorflow.
-The data should be time series of L.A. freeway traffic or stock market price.
+The data is time series of Dow Jones stock market price.

 Reference: